Nullspace-Colombia/unray-bridge/README.md

 You can create your env with this Blueprint as a parent Class.

-In the Viewport of your env blueprint class, drag one of the ```Conector_MA```  you need from the Content Drawer and place it where you want.
+In the Viewport of your env blueprint class, drag one of the ```Conector_SA``` from the Content Drawer and place it where you want.

 In the Event Graph of your env blueprint class, you'll have to do a few things to configure your env.